JelsB/wuuurms/documentation/development_process/README.md

 🛑 Syntax Error: Invalid number, expected digit but got: "O".

 ## All public read access to a table
-Goal is to displat public access to list of boardgames.
+Goal is to display public access to list of boardgames.
 A few different approaches were tried before a working solution was found.
 ### Working solution
 1. Specify authentication on the model.
 Read is public, an owner can do anything.
    ```